apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 After the process has completed you'll get an error saying the disk is not recognized, just click the Ignore button (you just made a drive with a Linux filesystem so it makes sense that your mac doesn't recognize it)

-\* Note that the glacier document shows this as 16.04.1, when I did it this version was not available.
-Use the latest!

 ### e. boot into the live system